 The Significance of Biodegradable and Compostable Packaging

-Correctly disposed-of compostable and biodegradable packaging is the best choice for prolonging the existence of planet earth, providing an innovative and convenient solution to modern throwaway culture.
-These products are far more sustainable than recycling, using less resources and offering an alternative to packaging that cannot be recycled.
+Correctly disposed-of compostable and biodegradable packaging is the best choice for prolonging the existence of planet earth, providing an innovative and convenient solution to a modern throwaway culture.
+These products are far more sustainable than recycling, using fewer resources and offering an alternative to packaging that cannot be recycled.

 Recycling is only a sustainable long term option for products made of aluminium and glass, as paper and plastic can only be recycled a finite number of times.
 More often than not after a certain number of cycles, this results in recycled paper and plastic ultimately ending up in the landfills.
 Inventions such as biodegradable landfill packaging offer a convenient solution to the waste-disposal, without a major change in lifestyle.

 Whilst not all biodegradable (or compostable) packaging can be sustainably sent to the landfill, we are currently in the early stages of a global shift towards a greener way of life.
 It appears that in the future industrial composting and biodegrading facilities will replace traditional waste-disposal, solving the catastrophic landfill crisis once and for all.
 In the meantime, a major perk of composting is that it can be done at home, where it serves to support the growth of new plants.
-With various composting methods to choose from, it is even possible to source a compact indoor composting bag, suitable to small homes or apartment-living.
+With various composting methods to choose from, it is even possible to source a compact indoor composting bag, suitable for small homes or apartment-living.
 Composting is easy to master, even when creating a home-based facility from scratch.
-Simply find a suitable spot, line the area with sticks, and then add layers of 60 percent ‘brown waste’ to 40 percent ‘green waste’ before topping the pile with soil from the garden.
+Simply find a suitable spot, line the area with sticks, and then add layers of 60 per cent‘ brown waste’ to 40 per cent ‘green waste’ before topping the pile with soil from the garden.